placrosse/kodo/docs/source/unittest.rst

 technique.
 When unit testing a layer we try to isolate it as much as possible.
 To do this we typically introduce dummy layers with the sole purpose of satisfying the layer's dependencies.
-To see this in action lets look at one of the existing unit tests.
+To see this in action let's look at one of the existing unit tests.

 The ``storage_bytes_used`` layer is used when we want add functionality allowing us to keep track of how many useful bytes an